TanzHasan/Learning/MISC/Internships/README.md

 You should also do contests because they force you to sit for hours and bash your head against a problem until it breaks.
 These problems are also new, so it is one of the best technical mock interviews, and you can either do old problems virtually (the inferior method) or do the competitions live on Saturdays and Sundays.

-Optionally, you could also try your hand at Codeforces or USACO.
-These are significantly harder, and, in my opinion, more rewarding.
+Optionally, you could also try your hand at [Codeforces](https://fellowship.mlh.io/) or [USACO](https://usaco.org/).
+These are significantly harder, and, in my opinion, more rewarding than Leetcode.
 They are also extremely overkill and less immediately useful.
 I would advise you to do Leetcode first.

 Once you can reliably solve hards, you won't fail most leetcode interviews.
-For context, I have failed to solve problems in only two pure algorithmic interviews (I passed the first interview, and failed the second) for the entire hiring season of 2024.
+For context, I have failed to solve problems in only two pure algorithmic interviews (I passed the first interview and failed the second) for the entire hiring season of 2024.

 I find that most people who cannot solve easy leetcode questions or give up too quickly on them also tend to be bad programmers.
 Realistically, you should be able to take a good crack at Two Sum even if you can't solve it optimally.

 ### Write A Lot of Code Interviews

 This type of interview often gives you multiple problem statements that build on each other and want you to write clean code.
-If you write  unmaintainable code, you will not be able to move from statement 1, to statement 2.
-Completion and Quality matter more than algorithmic ability here.
+If you write unmaintainable code, you will not be able to move from statement 1 to statement 2. *Completion* and *Quality* matter more than algorithmic ability here.

 An example is this:

 1) Implement a text editor where you can write to the end and remove from the end.
 2) Now make it so you can move your cursor to the middle.
-3) Add a find mechanism.
+3) Add a *find* mechanism.
-4) Add a replace all mechanism.
+4) Add a *replace all* mechanism.
-5) Make it so you can replace only the first X.
+5) Make it so you can replace only the first X instances found.
 6) ...

 You could also be asked a single open-ended problem statement.
 For example, "Write Tetris."
 These aren't all that hard.
 You just need to break them into manageable pieces.